 Women (or, more specifically, people with a female reproductive system) are statistically more likely than men (people with a male reproductive system) to suffer from a range of mental health issues.
 In fact, a recent investigation into 12 different national population studies revealed that:

-The authors suggest that while some of these sex differences can be explained by social and environmental factors, the consistent results found across cultures and geographical locations, indicate that there might also be physiological factors (e.g. genetic, or hormonal) at work.
+The authors suggest that some of these sex differences can be explained by social and environmental factors, but there might also be physiological factors at work.

-So, there is quite possibly a relationship between [changing levels of] sex hormones, and the symptoms of depression and anxiety.
+So, there is quite possibly a relationship between the menstrual cycle and the symptoms of depression and anxiety.

 Considering all that we have learnt above, the menstrual cycle, rather than being a taboo subject, should be seen as offering a plentiful and regular opportunity for researchers to further investigate the underlying causes of anxiety and depression.

 Doctors should be more aware of the relationship between the menstrual cycle (and hormonal medications) and the symptoms of anxiety and depression.
-For example, tracking symptoms over time can help establish if hormones are playing a role in poor mental health.
+For example, tracking symptoms over time can help establish if the menstrual cycle is triggering, or worsening, a mental health condition.